kaazing/java.client.tutorials/android/ws/README.md

 ## Interact with Kaazing Java WebSocket Client API

-Tutorial how to create Kaazing Android WebSocket Echo application from scratch, to be able to send and receive Echo messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/websocket_client_docs/dev-android/o_dev_android.html).
+Checklist how to create Kaazing Android WebSocket Echo application from scratch, to be able to send and receive Echo messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/websocket_client_docs/dev-android/o_dev_android.html).

 ## API Documentation